 Use the ColumnMappedTextInstructionDataset#

-This guide explains how to use ColumnMappedTextInstructionDataset to quickly and flexibly load instruction-answer datasets for LLM fine-tuning, with minimal code changes and support for various data formats and tokenization strategies.
+This guide explains how to use ColumnMappedTextInstructionDataset to quickly and flexibly load instruction-answer datasets for LLM fine-tuning, with minimal code changes and support for common tokenization strategies.

 The ColumnMappedTextInstructionDataset is a lightweight, plug-and-play helper that lets you train on instruction-answer style corpora without writing custom Python for every new schema.
 You simply specify which columns map to logical fields like context, question, and answer, and the loader handles the rest automatically.
 This enables: